cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-AllScansByDays
         Details
-            Function to get all scans filtered by statuses provided as a CSV string and number of days.
+            Function to get a hash of all scans filtered by statuses provided as a CSV string and number of days.
-            Valid Statuses are Queued, Running, Completed, Failed, Partial, Canceled If all Statuses are required pass $null or empty string for statuses Number of days must be a integer greater or equal to 0.
+            Key = Scan ID and Value = Scan Object Valid Statuses are Queued, Running, Completed, Failed, Partial, Canceled If all Statuses are required pass $null or empty string for statuses Number of days must be a integer greater or equal to 0.
 0 will return all days